facebook/jsx/README.md

 __Whitespace and Comments__

 _JSX uses the same punctuators and braces as ECMAScript.
-WhiteSpace, LineTerminators and Comments are generally allowed between any punctuator or brace._
+WhiteSpace, LineTerminators and Comments are generally allowed between any punctuators._

 Parser Implementations
 ----------------------